kalavai-net/kalavai-client/README.md

 </div>

+# New structure

+- What is Kalavai: easily pool disparate resources together for AI Quick list: deploy LLMs, Ray cluster

+- Public clusters --> Access resources from the community Create a kalavai account
+  How to create one
+  How to join one

+- Private clusters --> pool your resources together How to create one
+  How to invite others (privately)

+-

 # Turn everyday devices into your own AI cluster

 > Kalavai is an **open source, self-hosted** platform that turns **everyday devices** into your very own AI cluster.
 Home desktops, gaming laptops, work computers, cloud VMs...Aggregate resources from multiple machines and **say goodbye to CUDA out of memory errors**.
 Deploy your favourite open source LLM, fine tune it with your own data, or simply run your distributed work, zero-devops. **Simple.
 Private.
 Yours.**